Code-Inside/Blog/_posts/2014-12-09-microsoft-account-auth-and-profile-data-via-livesdk-in-aspnet.md

 ### Trigger Authentication Flow

 You need to list all "needed" scopes for the authentication flow.
 The scopes are documented [here](http://msdn.microsoft.com/en-us/library/hh243646.aspx).
+The API uses [OAuth2 for the authorization flow](http://msdn.microsoft.com/en-us/library/hh243647.aspx).

     private static readonly string[] scopes =
         new string[] {